BASIC INFORMATION ON THE 2021 SIM REGISTRATION

 - What happens to those of us yet to receive our Ghana cards?

-- The deadline for the SIM registration exercise is 30th September, 2022.
-From 1st October, 2021 to 30th September, 2022, subscribers would have had a full year to follow up on their Ghana Card.
+- From 1st October, 2021, subscribers would have had a full year to follow up on their Ghana Card.
 Kindly contact the NIA offices to get your Ghana Card if you do not have one yet.

 - The NIA has announced measures to ensure that everyone gets the Ghana Card.
 Please ensure to get your Ghana Card from the NIA before the deadline of the SIM registration exercise.